PhilTheGM/DeathwatchAndAscension/characterCreation/AttachedOperatives.md

 # Attached Operatives

-Attached opertatives are members of organisations other that the Deathwatch who have been assigned to join the kill team to complete a number of particular objectives.
-Whatever their purpose, they are trusted to work allong side a team of astarties, by the watch captain and are thus above and beyond the most common of the imperium.
-They are trained and equiped as elite members of their respective organisations
+Attached opertatives are members of organisations other that the Deathwatch who have been assigned to join the kill team to complete a particular objective.
+Whatever their purpose, they are trusted to work allong side a team of astarties, by the watch captain and are thus above and beyond the most common citizenship of the imperium.
+They are trained and equiped as elite members of their respective organisations.

 ## Character Creation
 Creation of an attached operative is a much faster simplier affair than an astartes.
 The following seven steps are all you need to do.